Evan8456/Draw-It/README.md

 - Synchronous drawing: Allow users to callaborate.
 Be able to share pieces so users may choose to work on it together or alone (similar to google docs).
 - Show Redraw
 - Search art (Title, Tags, Etc.): Search your gallery through key words
-- Follow: ba able to follow users and have a news feed on changes they may have made
+- Follow: be able to follow users and have a news feed on changes they may have made

 ## Tech Stack
 - NodeJS